 [MlMt] Impossible to set up multiple IMAP accounts pointing to the same IMAP server

-> to MailMate a new account pointing to the new server; connection
+> MailMate a new account pointing to the new server; connection parameters

-> can later copy back all my emails to the new account.
+> later copy back all my emails to the new account.

-same server (which it'll think if the settings are the same) then its
+> same server (which it'll think if the settings are the same) then its first

-first action is going to be to delete its local cache since the emails
+> action is going to be to delete its local cache since the emails are gone

 > The problem is that, when I add an IMAP account, MailMate seems to be